-- registration with the MCNZ which allows work in general practice in the general scope of practice; - two years of postgraduate experience in a range of medical positions relevant to general practice in New Zealand.
-A year of this postgraduate experience must be undertaken in New Zealand; and - at the time of entry to the programme the candidate must provide a Certificate of Professional Status (COPS) from the MCNZ which is dated not more than 3 months prior to the programme entry date, and which indicates that the doctor is in good professional standing. - The candidate is fully vaccinated against COVID-19 as defined by the Ministry of Health from time to time or has a current vaccination exemption in accordance with the COVID-19 Public Health Response (Vaccinations) Order 2021
+- Current registration with the MCNZ which allows work in general practice in the general scope of practice (applicants who have or have had special conditions, limitations, notations, undertakings or provisional requirements imposed on their registration must provide full disclosure of the nature of these with their application).; - two years of postgraduate experience in a range of medical positions relevant to general practice in New Zealand.
+A year of this postgraduate experience must be undertaken in New Zealand; and - at the time of entry to the programme the candidate must provide a Certificate of Professional Status (COPS) from the MCNZ which is dated not more than 3 months prior to the programme entry date, and which indicates that the doctor is in good professional standing. - Must be capable of meeting the Health Practitioners Competence Assurance Act 2003 (HPCA Act) and the Children's Act 2014 requirements, including police clearance - The College strongly encourages candidates to be fully vaccinated to minimise the risk of transmission and effect of COVID-19